- Division: Tracheophyta Family: Myrtaceae

 With their bursts of bright color and long-lasting flowers, bottlebrushes are often used in floral displays.
 They are also one of the most popular garden plants used in the United States, and they make a great and prolific addition to pollinator gardens.
 Although they originate in the Land Down Under, they are a staple in California landscaping, since they are hardy, drought resistant, and easy to care for.

-The larger and taller species of bottlebrush develop hard, heavy, and tough wood that can be used as fuel, or to make fence posts because the wood resists rot.
+The larger and taller varieties of bottlebrush develop hard, heavy, and tough wood that can be used as fuel, or to make fence posts because the wood resists rot.
 Surprisingly, bottlebrush are also mentioned in a 19th century handbook of Australian plants as a source of lumber: the lemon bottlebrush Callistemon pallidus is recommended for ship building, wheel-wright’s work, and mallet handles.

 Some Types of Bottlebrush